tiagocoutinho/linuxpy/README.md

 Also there are no C libraries required.
 Everything is done here through direct ioctl, read and write calls.

-To be able to update generated files you do need black and requests.

 ## Installation

 From within your favorite python environment: